SFenton/FortniteFestivalLeaderboardScraper/README.md

 ## Can I play Fortnite while the tool runs?

 No. This will cause a new client to authenticate, rendering your previous token useless, and will cause the application to stop working.
 This is applicable to all platforms- you cannot play Fortnite on *any* platform while this utility runs, or the utility will fail.

+## Can I grab only certain songs?

+Yes!
+Head over to the "Select Songs" tab, and select the songs you want to retrieve scores for.
+If no songs are selected, we will grab all scores for all songs by default.

+## Can I grab only certain instruments?

+Yes!
+Head over to the "Options" tab, and toggle on/off the instruments you want to retrieve/write out to the output workbook.
+Note that you need to have at least one instrument selected to run the tool.

+## Can I change the output sort of data?

+Yes!
+Head over to the "Options" tab, where you can change how your output workbook is sorted.